 - "Tacoma's interior is well finished, with high-quality materials.
 The overall atmosphere on some versions, however, borders on bland or busy." -- Consumer Guide

-While most reviews say that the Tacoma's seats are comfortable, a few wonder if hard-core truck buyers will appreciate its car-like driving position.
+While most reviews say that the Tacoma's seats are comfortable, some say it may not be for everybody.
 The backseat in the Double cab earns the best reviews for comfort, while the backseats in the Access cab are almost universally disliked.

 - "Fine headroom and legroom.
 All models tested had available sport seats, which are comfortable and have good support for fast cornering.
 Shorter drivers may wish for seat-height adjustment, which isn't offered." -- Consumer Guide